julie-data/sparkify-churn-model/README.md

 1. mini_sparkify_event_data.json: This is the dataset used throughout the notebook.
 This is a subset of the full dataset in order to be able to work on a local machine.
 The dataset contains one row for each event on the streaming platform.

-2.sparkify-churn-notebook.ipynb: This notebook contains all the steps of the project.
+2. sparkify-churn-notebook.ipynb: This notebook contains all the steps of the project.
 It first loads the data, cleans it, explore it, creates the required features through features engineering and finally create a model to predict the customers who churned from the streaming platform.

 ## Results<a name="results"></a>